nuts-foundation/nuts-node/docs/pages/administering-your-node.rst

 For example, to list all network documents in your node (replace the value of `NUTS_ADDRESS` with the HTTP address of your Nuts node):

     $ NUTS_ADDRESS=my-node:1323 nuts network list

+.. marker-for-readme

+The following options can be supplied when running CLI commands:

+.. include:: client_options.rst